joeshull/what_the_fish_betta/README.md

 ## Future Work
-Going forward, I would like to build an image-classification neural net and app so that my friends can classify fish more easily.
+Going forward, I would like to build an image-classification neural net and app so that my friends can classify fish species.

 Here are a few things I'll need to do:
 - [x] Get a list of fish species in Colorado